Śūnyatā: Influence on Advaita Vedanta

+In Shaivism

-In ShaivismSunya and sunyatisunya are concepts which appear in some Shaiva texts, such as the Vijñāna Bhairava Tantra, which contains several verses mentioning voidness as a feature of ultimate reality - Shiva:
+Sunya and sunyatisunya are concepts which appear in some Shaiva texts, such as the Vijñāna Bhairava Tantra, which contains several verses mentioning voidness as a feature of ultimate reality - Shiva:

-"The Absolute void is Bhairava who is beyond the senses and the mind, beyond all the categories of these instruments.
-From the point of view of the human mind, He is most void. from the point of view of Reality, He is most full, for He is the source of all manifestation."
+The Absolute void is Bhairava who is beyond the senses and the mind, beyond all the categories of these instruments.
+From the point of view of the human mind, He is most void. from the point of view of Reality, He is most full, for He is the source of all manifestation.

-"The yogi should concentrate intensely on the idea (and also feel) that this universe is totally void.
+The yogi should concentrate intensely on the idea (and also feel) that this universe is totally void.
 In that void, his mind would become absorbed.
-Then he becomes highly qualified for absorption i.e. his mind is absorbed in the absolute void (sunyatisunya)."
+Then he becomes highly qualified for absorption i.e. his mind is absorbed in the absolute void (sunyatisunya).

 In a series of Kannada language texts of Lingayatism, a Shaivism tradition, shunya is equated to the concept of the supreme.
 In particular, the Shunya Sampadane texts present the ideas of Allama Prabhu in a form of dialogue, where shunya is that void and distinctions which a spiritual journey seeks to fill and eliminate.
 It is the described as a state of union of one's soul with the infinite Shiva, the state of blissful moksha.

+In Vaishnavism

-In VaishnavismShunya Brahma is a concept found in certain texts of Vaishnavism, particularly in Odiya, such as the poetic Panchasakhas.
+Shunya Brahma is a concept found in certain texts of Vaishnavism, particularly in Odiya, such as the poetic Panchasakhas.
 It explains the Nirguna Brahman idea of Vedanta, that is the eternal unchanging metaphysical reality as "personified void".
 Alternative names for this concept of Hinduism, include shunya purusha and Jagannatha (Vishnu) in certain text.
 However, both in Lingayatism and various flavors of Vaishnavism such as Mahima Dharma, the idea of Shunya is closer to the Hindu concept of metaphysical Brahman, rather than to the Śūnyatā concept of Buddhism.
 However, there is some overlap, such as in the works of Bhima Bhoi.

 In the Vaishnavism of Orissa, the idea of shunya brahman or shunya purusha is found in the poetry of the Orissan Panchasakhas (Five Friends), such as in the compositions of 16th-century Acyutananda.
 Acyutananda's Shunya Samhita extols the nature of shunya brahman:

 nāhi tāhāra rūpa varṇa, adṛsha avarṇa tā cinha.

 tāhāku brahmā boli kahi, śūnya brahmhati se bolāi.